 "path": "/tones/chime.wav"

 None.
-Go to your device web interface System → File Manager to check whether the file is deleted successfully.
+Go to your device’s web interface System → File Manager to check whether the file has been deleted successfully.

 Door Control